ifm/developerportal/_sources/documentation/FAQ/FAQ.md.txt

 ## Hardware (Connectivity)
 **Q: Why is the Status LED blinking but not turning RED for an undervoltage error?**

 A: In an undervoltage situation (not enough power supplied) the LED status is flashing only.
 A 2.5A and 24V power source is minimum requirement for the operation.
-Please double check the diagnosis information via [software](../GettingStarted/debugging.md).
+Please double check [the diagnostic information](../SoftwareInterfaces/ifmDiagnostic/index_diagnostic.md).

 **Q: Why is the PORT LED not turning green after camera head is connected?**